nucleartide/Breadforge/.github/pull_request_template.md

 > Explain what you did, how you did it, and why you did it.
 Also any lessons that might be useful to others.
 >
 > (Note to self: it's easiest to do a stream-of-consciousness writeup of what you did.)

 ...

-## Quality Assurance

-> Take some screenshots as confirmation of quality assurance.

-...